Council of Scientific and Industrial Research

 The research and development activities of CSIR include aerospace engineering, structural engineering, ocean sciences, life sciences and healthcare including diagnostics, metallurgy, chemicals, mining, food, petroleum, leather, and environmental science.

-Dr. N Kalaiselvi is the present Director General of CSIR-cum-Secretary DSIR, Ministry of Science and Technology, Government of India.
+N. Kalaiselvi is the present Director General of CSIR.
+She also serves as the Secretary of Department of Scientific and Industrial Research (DSIR), Ministry of Science and Technology, Government of India.

 In terms of Intellectual property, CSIR has 2971 patents in force internationally and 1592 patents in force in India.
 CSIR is granted more than 14000 patents worldwide since its inception.
 CSIR was awarded the National Intellectual Property (IP) Award 2018 in the category "Top R&D Institution / Organisation for Patents and Commercialisation" by Indian Patent Office.

 In late 2007, the Minister of Science and Technology, Kapil Sibal stated, in a Question Hour session of the Parliament, that CSIR has developed 1,376 technologies/knowledgebase during the last decade of the 20th century.

 History

 In the 1930s, the need for establishing research organisations for the development of natural resources and new industries in India began to emerge.
 Eminent citizens such as C. V. Raman, Lt.
 Col. Seymour Sewell and J. C. Ghosh had proposed the creation of an advisory board of scientific research.
 Sir Richard Gregory, then editor of Nature, was among the first people who officially reported to the British Government.
 After visiting scientific departments and universities in India in 1933, Gregory submitted to Samuel Hoare, Secretary of State for India, regarding the need of scientific organisation similar to the DSIR in Britain.
 Indian scientists at Calcutta and Bangalore initiated schemes to launch a National Institute of Sciences and an Indian Academy of Sciences, respectively.
 At the Fifth Industries Conference in 1933, the Provincial Governments of Bombay, Madras, Bihar and Orissa unanimously reiterated their demand for a co-ordinating forum for industrial research.
 Hoare advised the Viceroy, Lord Willingdon, to support the demand.
 However, in May 1934, Willingdon replied to Hoare saying, "The creation of a Department of Scientific and Industrial Research in India to promote the application of research to natural resources does not appear to be necessary."
 While the Indian DSIR was rejected, the colonial government provided a small concession.
 It instead offered to create an Industrial Intelligence and Research Bureau, which came into operation in April 1935 under the Indian Stores Department.
 The Bureau's limited resources (with a budget of ₹1.0 lakh per annum) made it impossible to initiate major research and industrial activities as had been hoped for; it was mainly concerned with testing and quality control.